Call Us

 Withdrawal from codeine can also cause suicidal thoughts, psychosis and paranoid delusions.

 Codeine is a short-acting opioid so you can expect to experience withdrawal symptoms 8 to 24 hours after your last use.
-Withdrawal may last up to two weeks in total, but some physical symptoms may persist for month (which may indicate a dependence on the drug).
+Withdrawal may last up to 2 weeks in total, but some physical symptoms may persist for months (which may indicate a dependence on the drug).

 For anyone wanting to stop taking codeine, it's important to seek medical help.
 Addiction professionals are trained in helping people to withdraw from these substances in the safest way possible.
 If you’re physically dependent on codeine, you may need a medically supervised detox to help you manage your withdrawal symptoms and avoid potential issues like dehydration or other health complications during the process.
 We can also use carefully prescribed medication to help manage withdrawal symptoms such as anxiety and insomnia.